-Pro tip: If you didn’t arrange for a guide at the Visitor’s Center, in a pinch you can hire one of the neighborhood kids at Little Petra to guide you to the Monastery for JOD25 – 30 (USD$32 – 45).
+Pro tip: If you didn’t arrange for a guide at the Visitor’s Center, in a pinch you can hire one of the neighborhood kids at Little Petra to guide you to the Monastery.

 Pro tip: Don’t be tempted by the stairs to the left of the edifice, they are permanently closed to protect both the monument and visitors.
-Do, however, explore the wall of caves and cisterns further left and look for the carving of a camel and its owner.
+However, do explore the wall of caves and cisterns further left, and look for the carving of a camel and its owner.

 Lunch and High Place of Sacrifice

-After you’ve ambled down the Monastery steps, if you didn’t bring a DIY lunch, stop at Basin Restaurant to graze the buffet.
+After you’ve ambled down the Monastery steps, stop at Basin Restaurant to graze the buffet if you didn’t bring a DIY lunch.
 Next, set out to explore the opposite side of the main trail, the Madras Mountains and Wadi Farasa, by taking the High Place of Sacrifice loop trail.
-This two to three hour trail is more about the Nabatean wonders along the way and the view from 550 feet (170 meters) above the main wadi than the actual ceremonial spot used for sacrifices.
-Along the way, look for a fountain shaped as a lion (the head was destroyed at some point); the Garden Triclinium used for feasts honoring the dead; the rare surviving remnants of ancient homes; and several notable crypts, including Garden Tomb and Triclinium, Roman Soldier’s Tomb, Renaissance Tomb and Broken Pediment Tomb.
+This two- to three-hour trail is more about the Nabataean wonders along the way and the view from 550ft (170m) above the main wadi, than the actual ceremonial spot used for sacrifices.
+Along the way, look for a fountain shaped as a lion – the head was destroyed at some point – the Garden Triclinium used for feasts honoring the dead, the rare surviving remnants of ancient homes and several notable crypts, including Garden Tomb and Triclinium, Roman Soldier’s Tomb, Renaissance Tomb and Broken Pediment Tomb.

 Pro tip: Hiking in Jordan offers a very helpful map with GPS coordinates for the High Place loop (trail 08).

 Pro tip: The Madras Trail is a very adventurous option and not shown on many maps.
-Don’t attempt without a guide.
-The route has steep sections and narrow rocky paths with sheer dropoffs.
+Don’t attempt it without a guide.
+The route has steep sections and narrow rocky paths with sheer drop-offs.
 If heights are a problem for anyone in your party, stick to the High Place trail.

 Dinner at Red Cave

-Pro tip: Non-alcoholic beverage options in Wadi Musa are usually limited to sodas, but, like many Jordanian restaurants, most offer “lemon mint” which is a delightfully refreshing lemonade, made from fresh lemon juice and a handful of fresh mint (and sugar, of course).
+Pro tip: Non-alcoholic beverage options in Wadi Musa are usually limited to sodas, but most offer “lemon mint” which is a delightfully refreshing lemonade, made from fresh lemon juice and a handful of fresh mint – and sugar, of course.

 Petra by Candlelight and Cave Bar

-If you’re longing for one last unique Petra experience, don’t miss Petra by Night, held every Monday, Wednesday and Thursday night from 8.30-10.30pm.
-Ticket price is 17JOD, purchased at the Visitor Center (but you must present a valid day ticket).
+If you’re longing for one last unique Petra experience, don’t miss Petra by Night, held every Monday, Wednesday and Thursday night from 8.30 to 10.30pm.
+Tickets are purchased at the Visitor Center, but you must present a valid day ticket.
 Blend into the crowd of strangers and make the trek through the Siq to see the famous Treasury again, only this time, lit by candlelight.
 After taking photos and listening to the live Arabic music, head back.
 As you exit the main gate, look back to your left for Petra Guest House.
 Tuck into the adjacent Cave Bar for a drink or snack.